De-MLS FURPS

 - The De-MLS API is available in Rust and C

-- De-MLS is included in the Chat SDK protocol stack specification
+- De-MLS is included in the Logos Chat protocol stack specification

 Reliability